 What is Azure Service Bus?

 Azure Service Bus is an asynchronous messaging cloud platform that enables you to send data between decoupled systems.
-Microsoft offers this feature as a service, which means that you do not need to host your own hardware to use it.
+Microsoft offers this feature as a service, which means that you don't need to host your own hardware to use it.

 What is a Service Bus namespace?

 A namespace provides a scoping container for addressing Service Bus resources within your application.
 Creating a namespace is necessary to use Service Bus and is one of the first steps in getting started.

 A Service Bus queue is an entity in which messages are stored.
 Queues are useful when you have multiple applications, or multiple parts of a distributed application that need to communicate with each other.
 The queue is similar to a distribution center in that multiple products (messages) are received and then sent from that location.

 What are Azure Service Bus topics and subscriptions?

 A topic can be visualized as a queue and when using multiple subscriptions, it becomes a richer messaging model; essentially a one-to-many communication tool.
 This publish/subscribe model (or pub/sub) enables an application that sends a message to a topic with multiple subscriptions to have that message received by multiple applications.

 What is a partitioned entity?

 A conventional queue or topic is handled by a single message broker and stored in one messaging store.
 Supported only in the Basic and Standard messaging tiers, a partitioned queue, or topic is handled by multiple message brokers and stored in multiple messaging stores.
 This feature means that the overall throughput of a partitioned queue or topic is no longer limited by the performance of a single message broker or messaging store.
 Also, a temporary outage of a messaging store doesn't render a partitioned queue or topic unavailable.